Welcome to the Evidence Based Birth® Q & A Video on Newborn Eye Ointment

 Now, all of you have probably had pink eye at some point in your life.
 Pink eye is inflammation of the lining of the eye and it can be caused by viruses, bacteria, irritation, or chemicals.
 Most of the time, pink eye is pretty benign even though it’s uncomfortable.
 But it’s not usually a big deal.
 It’s easily treatable and in many cases, like with viruses, it goes away on its own.

-The Centers for Disease Control in the United States said that in 2014, about 1 in 1,000 Americans had gonorrhea and about 1 in 200 Americans had chlamydia.
+The Centers for Disease Control in the United States said in 2017 that young adult women have the highest rates of gonorrhea, with rates between 6 to 9 cases per 1,000 women.
 These rates may be higher or lower in other countries.
 Much of the time, these infections do not show any symptoms so it’s quite possible to be infected and not know it.

 Let’s rewind a bit to the late 1800’s.
-More than a hundred years ago in 1880, a doctor named Dr. Crede discovered that if he put a silver nitrate ointment in the eyes of newborns, he could prevent nearly 100% cases of blindness from gonorrhea and chlamydia in newborns.
+More than a hundred years ago in 1880, a doctor named Dr. Crede discovered that if he put a silver nitrate ointment in the eyes of newborns, he could prevent nearly 100% cases of blindness from pink eye in newborns.
 This was a pretty big discovery at that time.

 But let’s think for a minute.
 What’s different about the year 1880 compared to today?
 Well, number one, up until the 1940’s, they didn’t have any antibiotics.
-So if a baby developed this dangerous pink eye from gonorrhea and chlamydia, they couldn’t treat it.
+So if a baby developed this dangerous pink eye from gonorrhea, they couldn’t treat it.
 The infection would just rage on, potentially causing blindness.

-Number two, they didn’t really have the ability to screen for chlamydia or gonorrhea.
-So many mothers had chlamydia and gonorrhea back then.
+Number two, they didn’t really have the ability to screen for gonorrhea.
+Many mothers had gonorrhea back then.
 It was much more common then than it is today.
-Plus, because women with gonorrhea and chlamydia might not have any symptoms, this meant that women with gonorrhea and chlamydia could give birth to babies and pass on the infections without knowing it.
+Plus, because women with gonorrhea might not have any symptoms, this meant that women with gonorrhea could give birth to babies and pass on the infections without knowing it.
 In fact, back in 1880, 1 in 10 babies caught this sexually transmitted infection from their mothers.
 Because we didn’t have antibiotics, we couldn’t treat the mothers and we couldn’t treat the babies.
 The infection was everywhere.
 It was crazy.

 The third reason 1880 was different from today is because they eventually realized that silver nitrate was really, really painful.
 So once antibiotics were developed, they switched from silver nitrate to erythromycin.

-This all explains why people in England, Australia, and so many other countries in Europe don’t use eye ointment in babies anymore.
-There’s really no need to.
-For one reason, they’re screening all pregnant women for gonorrhea and chlamydia and treating them, if necessary, to rid them of the infection.
+Increasing antibiotic resistance is part of the reason why people in England, Australia, and so many other countries don’t use eye ointment in babies anymore.
+With adequate prenatal care, there’s really no need to.
+Instead of giving eye ointment to all babies, they’re screening all pregnant people for gonorrhea and treating them, if necessary, to rid them of the infection.
 And their partners are also being treated so that they can avoid reinfecting the mother.

-In the meantime, low income countries will probably still use the eye ointment or the povidone-iodine because those countries may have higher rates of gonorrhea and chlamydia and women are much less likely to get screened because they don’t have as good prenatal care.
+On the other hand, some countries (or regions within countries) may still benefit from using the eye ointment or the povidone-iodine.
+The eye ointment is helpful when there are high rates of gonorrhea, and when pregnant people are less likely to get screened or treated because they don’t have access to prenatal care.
 So if someone’s not getting adequate prenatal care, then the screen and treat method won’t work for them.
-In that case, the eye ointment or the eyedrops would be the better approach.
+In that case, the eye ointment would be the better approach.